isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Oct 22 Learning Journeys.md

 ## DISCOVER: Out of Classroom Experiences

 #### Post-Examination Workshops

-##### DISCOVER Learning Journeys are back by popular demand!
+**DISCOVER Learning Journeys are back by popular demand!**

 More than 1,200 Infocomm Media Club members have already participated and learnt about immersive media, drones, and content creation.

 More workshops are happening in October and we look forward to having your Club members participate in them!
+[Sign up now!](https://go.gov.sg/discoveroct2022)

 For FAQs, please view [here](/Learning-Journey-FAQs)